yandex-cloud/docs/en/storage/concepts/bucket.md

 Naming rules:

 - Bucket names are unique throughout {{ objstorage-name }}, so you can't create two buckets with the same name (even in different folders in different clouds).
-Keep this in mind if you plan to create buckets automatically via the API.
+Keep this in mind if you plan to create buckets automatically via the {% if lang == "ru" and audience != "internal" %}[API](../../glossary/rest-api.md){% else %}API{% endif %}.
 - Bucket names are subject to the following restrictions:

    {% include [bucket-name-reqs](../../_includes/bucket-name-reqs.md) %}